What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 7. Value and Pride

-How Is Retrofit Carried Out?
+How Is a Home Retrofit Carried Out?

-A good retrofit design considers:
+An effective retrofit design considers:

 How your home is used day to day